 The following instructions setting for the wizard are are intended for a single domain controller environment, and are used in our own testing systems.
 Your own configuration requirements may vary.

-When the wizard prompts you to select the modules for the Certificate Services select the Certificate Authority option and Next.
+When the wizard prompts you to select the modules for the Certificate Services select the Certification Authority option and Next.

 You'll next be prompted to select the type of Certificate Authority you wish to create.
 In order to create a certificate for Active Directory you must select the Enterprise CA.